A Complete Guide To UK Cars

 - Older petrol cars are now subject to higher tax rates.

-- More efficient (better MPG).
+- More efficient (higher fuel economy - MPG).

 - Costs less to run.